marina-russ/moody-food-pixel-perfect/README.md

 - Run Lighthouse audit to optimize website - resize images and follow any other suggestions from the report.
 - 508 Accessibility?
 - Test web page on various browser devices and mobile sizes
+- On a real project, confirm that typos are not intentional

 ## Gathering Information